Skip to content

 user = session.get('user')

-# log the error
+# we note the error

-result = {"action": action, "status": 101,
+résultat = {"action": action, "état": 101,

-error = True
+erreur = True

-# Are there any errors?
+# are there any mistakes?

-if error:
+if erreur:

-# The request is invalid
+# the request is invalid

 status_code = status.HTTP_400_BAD_REQUEST